pentagram-lang/pentagram-ideas/plans/use-cases.md

-# Tacit ideas / Plans / Use cases
+# Pentagram ideas / Plans / Use cases

 ## For sure
 * PC games